HappyGroupHub/Discord-Line-Message-Sync/README.md

 1. Download the latest release from [here](https://github.com/HappyGroupHub/Discord-Line-Message-Sync/releases)
 2. Unzip the file then open up `config.yml`, [Notepad++](https://notepad-plus-plus.org/downloads/) is recommended
-3. Fill in the following required information, see [here](#About-config.yml) for more details
+3. Fill in the following required information, see [here](#About-configyml) for more details
 4. Now run `run.bat` to start the bot
 5. Make sure you've invited the bot to your Discord server and added it / Line Notify to your Line group
 6. Enjoy!

+### Dependencies

+- [ffmpeg](https://ffmpeg.org/download.html) - You need to install ffmpeg and add it to your PATH environment variable to use this bot

 ### About config.yml